philipp-tailor/tiptap-mentions-broken/README.md

 Mentions work in development (`yarn dev`), but not in builds (`yarn build`).

+# Fix

+Update: The bug is fixed by updating Vite to v5, which uses Rollup v4 for bundling.
+So apparently the bug was caused by a Rollup bug.

 # How to trigger issue

 1. ```yarn build```